zalun/zalun.github.io/NetPlayer/index.md

 ## Requirements

-### Distribution.
+### Plays music

-After some research I have chosen Volumio as it uses MPD and is advertising as audiophile distribution.
+After some research on Linux distribution I have chosen Volumio as it uses MPD and is advertising as audiophile weapon.
 It is also working with Hifiberry with almost no changes.
 I was surprised it runs ``shairport`` which allows to stream from any Apple device.

 ### Radio Player